-David Bailey is one of the greatest living portrait photographers.
-Although his body of work is varied, he has become synonymous with London during the 1960s he was a photographer who was as famous as his subjects and, with a voracious appetite for work, parties and his female sitters, he became the principal inspiration for the photographer lead in Michelangelo Antonioni’s film, Blow-Up (1966).
-He and his friends, Terence Donovan and Brian Duffy, were together dubbed the ‘Black Trinity’ by elder rival Norman Parkinson, and represented the young, working-class, heterosexual new face of fashion photography.
+David Bailey (born 1938) is one of the greatest living portrait photographers.
+Although his body of work is varied, he has become synonymous with London during the 1960s – he was a photographer who was as famous as his subjects and, with a voracious appetite for work, parties and his female sitters, he became the principal inspiration for the photographer lead in Michelangelo Antonioni’s film, Blow-Up (1966).
+He and his friends, Terence Donovan and Brian Duffy, were together dubbed the “Black Trinity” by elder rival Norman Parkinson, and represented the new, young, working-class face of fashion photography.

 In 1965, Bailey created his celebrated Box of Pin-Ups, a catalogue of the famous faces in London at the time.
 It included defining images of cultural icons early on in their careers, such as John Lennon, Mick Jagger, Andy Warhol and David Hockney.
 The portfolio lent further controversy to Bailey’s burgeoning fame as it also featured the infamous London gangsters, Reggie and Ronnie Kray.
 This only fuelled the nation’s appetite for David Bailey and, working mostly for Vogue, he became the most famous and influential British fashion photographer of the 1960s.

 Still a working photographer, in recent years he has photographed well-known and celebrated personalities and cultural figures, including Johnny Depp, Kate Moss, Tracey Emin and Queen Elizabeth II.